digitallyamar/Algorithms/README.md

 # Algorithms
-Algorithms for practice using C
+Algorithms for practice using C/Python/JS